Konrad1991/opti/README.md

 # Particle swarm optimization (PSO)

 The repository pso contains a particle swarm optimizer written in fortran.
-The Code is in ./FPSO/PSO.F90.
-If you want to use it you can include the file in your project.
-The main function which conducts the parameter search is called 'optimizer' and needs 8 arguments.
+It uses an random adaptive neighberhood for better exploration of parameter spaces.
+Useful when many parameters have to be optimized.

+Furthermore, is the project structured as a fpm project.

 1. number of particles (particle)
 2. number of generations (n_gen)